MatthijsKamstra/hxexterns/howto.md

 # Haxe Externs: how to

+> The externs mechanism provides access to the native APIs in a type-safe manner.
+It assumes that the defined types exist at run-time but assumes nothing about how and where those types are defined.

 This is a little help to get you started with Haxe externs.

 Haxe documentation: <https://haxe.org/manual/lf-externs.html>

 Good list/collection externs to start with: